 Enabling future women leaders

-Support the development of talent pipeline through mentoring, executive education scholarships and board-ready initiatives
+We support the development of talent pipeline through board initiatives and networking opportunities.

 % of Women on Hang Seng Index (HSI) Boards: